jaredpalmer/awesome-react-render-props/README.md

 - [Informative](https://github.com/bradwestfall/informative): React Forms with ease.
 Use render-props to broadcast state changes for the Form and Field.
 Also first-class support for re-usable FieldWraps
 - [React Form](https://github.com/react-tools/react-form): Simple, powerful, highly composable forms in React
+- [react-uncontrolled-form](https://github.com/ericvaladas/react-uncontrolled-form): Forms with validation using uncontrolled fields in React

 ### Inputs